 Purpose.
-The purpose of this section is to identify, establish, and regulate River and Stream Corridor Resources (RSCR) in order to:
+The purpose of this section is to identify, establish, and regulate River and Stream Corridor Resources to:

-- Protect natural ecosystems, restore water quality, serve Loudoun's population, and support the built environment through healthy surface and groundwater resources; - Maintain a healthy river and stream corridor ecosystem that promotes desired water quality standards, prevents soil erosion and flooding, and supports biological diversity; - Promote river and stream health through streambank/streambed stability, temperature moderation, nutrient removal, sediment removal, flood control, and sustained aquatic habitat and food resources; - Protect and improve stream quality and watershed health by decreasing the amount of stormwater runoff and pollutants from reaching local waters; - Protect and enhance impaired streams and their tributaries to improve water quality and provide ecological benefits while also providing opportunities for passive recreation; - Protect rivers and public drinking water reservoirs to ensure a clean, safe, and adequate supply of drinking water; and - Conserve and protect wildlife habitats, wildlife travel corridors, and access to streams and water sources through the preservation of natural resources, such as native vegetation, forest cover, woodlands, floodplains, streams and stream corridors, wetlands, and undeveloped steep slopes and defined associated areas. - A. Applicability. - 1.
-Areas of Applicability.
-RSCR applies to the full width of the Resource Area Width, which is composed of applicable FOD and Steep Slope Areas, and the applicable RSCR Buffer Area, as determined in accordance with Section 6.01.C. - Uses or Activities Not Subject to Section 6.01.
+- Protect natural ecosystems, restore water quality, serve Loudoun's population, and support the built environment through healthy surface and groundwater resources; - Maintain a healthy river and stream corridor ecosystem that promotes desired water quality standards, prevents soil erosion and flooding, and supports biological diversity; - Promote river and stream health through streambank/streambed stability, temperature moderation, nutrient removal, sediment removal, flood control, and sustained aquatic habitat and food resources; - Protect and improve stream quality and watershed health by decreasing the amount of stormwater runoff and pollutants from reaching local waters; - Protect and enhance impaired streams and their tributaries to improve water quality and provide ecological benefits while also providing opportunities for passive recreation; - Protect rivers and public drinking water reservoirs to ensure a clean, safe, and adequate supply of drinking water; and - Conserve and protect wildlife habitats, wildlife travel corridors, and access to streams and water sources through the preservation of natural resources, such as native vegetation, forest cover, woodlands, floodplains, streams and stream corridors, wetlands, and undeveloped steep slopes and defined associated areas.

+A. Applicability.

+- 1. Areas of Applicability.
+River and Stream Corridor Resources (RSCR) applies to the full width of the Resource Area Width, which is composed of applicable Floodplain Overlay District (FOD) and Steep Slope Areas, and the applicable RSCR Buffer Area, as determined in accordance with Section 6.01.C.
+Refer to Figure 6.01-1. - 2.
+Uses or Activities Not Subject to Section 6.01.
 Covered Activities are subject to Section 6.01.
 Exception.
-Bona Fide Agriculture (not including any structure) pursuant to Section 4.08.01 is not subject to Section 6.01. - B. Uses and Activities.
+Bona Fide Agriculture (not including any structure) pursuant to Section 4.08.01 is not subject to Section 6.01.

+- B. Uses and Activities.
 Covered Activities allowed within the RSCR Buffer Area are provided under Section 6.03. - Exception for Single Dwelling Unit on Existing Legal Lot.
 On any legal lot existing as of the adoption date of this Zoning Ordinance, up to 1 single-family dwelling and an accessory unpaved or permeable surfaced and maintained driveway or parking area, and/or detached garage are permitted within the RSCR Buffer Area, pursuant to Section 6.04.
 Such exception does not apply to the conversion of such dwelling to any other use. - 2.
 Existing Structures.
 Existing structures within the RSCR Buffer Area are not considered nonconforming, however, additions must not increase the total footprint of the structure by more than 25% and are subject to Section 6.04.
-If destroyed by fire or casualty, any such structures may be rebuilt to the same footprint, subject to Section 6.04.

-- C. Determining the Width of the RSCR.
+If destroyed by fire or casualty, any such structures may be rebuilt to the same footprint, subject to Section 6.04. - C. Determining the Width of the RSCR.
 The RSCR must be provided in accordance with Table 6.01-1.
 Unless a property is located entirely within RSCR, any RSCR Buffer Area located beyond the applicable minimum width of the RSCR in Table 6.01-1 may be reduced in accordance with the following: - 1.
-Such revegetation must be contiguous to an existing naturally vegetated area. - 2.
-Revegetation must be provided elsewhere on the same property in an area equivalent in size to the area that the RSCR Buffer Area is reduced by; and
+By providing an area(s) of revegetation elsewhere on the same property that is equivalent in size to the area that the RSCR Buffer Area is reduced by and contiguous to an existing naturally vegetated area; or - 2.
+By retaining an existing forested area(s) outside of and adjacent to the RSCR Buffer Area in a Tree Conservation Area consistent with the FSM subject to approval by the Zoning Administrator.